-Strong families, connected communities, healthy environment and accessible services that promote overall safety, well-being and quality of life.
+Vision for a healthy Waukesha County is: Strong families, connected communities, healthy environments and accessible services that promote overall safety, well-being and quality of life.